-One of the really cool things that we were surprised to find moving to this area are a special type of rock locally called Spirit Stones.
-One of our new friends here actually discovered these stones after he moved out here, and he has a coffee table book on some of the cool specimens he’s found that can be purchased here.
+One of the cool things that we were surprised to find moving to this area are a special type of rock locally called Spirit Stones.
+One of our new friends here actually discovered these stones after he moved out here.
+He even has a coffee table book on some of the cool specimens he’s found that can be purchased here.
 Spirit Stones, Cook Inlet Concretions, or Fairy Stones as they are called in some parts of the world, are actually mineral concretions.
-No one is quite sure how the ones found here are formed, but they certainly come in some interesting patterns!
+No one is quite sure how the ones found here are formed.
+They certainly come in some interesting patterns!

-And at the end of all that dangerous mud there is no guarantee that there is even a Spirit Stone around to be found.
+At the end of all that danger there is no guarantee that there is even a Spirit Stone to be found.
 Kyle and I have gone searching and come back empty handed several times.
 Most commonly what we do find are these little single bubbles, hence another nickname for these stones – mud bubbles.

-If you’d like to have a spirit stone of your own, Captain Cook State Park in Alaska is an area that Spirit Stones are sometimes washed up to shore and found in.
+If you’d like to have a spirit stone of your own there are some places to find them.
+Captain Cook State Park in Alaska is an area that Spirit Stones are sometimes found.
 Or you can purchase one from Kyle and I’s new Etsy Store, AlaskanWildArts.
-We’ll be adding stones as we find and clean them up, along with other crafts and such that we make out here.
+We’ll be adding stones as we find and clean them up.
+Along with any other crafts and such that we make out here.